 1. Don’t Smash Your Feelings

 Don’t try to squash your feelings.
-It can be tempting to put on a brave face and make everybody think that you’re a happy self.
-The truth is you’re probably going to be feeling a little bit glum at first, even if you didn’t date this person.
-You wouldn’t even wonder why am I crying over someone who didn’t even take me in the first place.
+It can be tempting to put on a brave face and make everybody think you’re a happy self.
+The truth is you’ll probably feel a bit glum at first, even if you didn’t date this person.
+You wouldn’t even wonder why I am crying over someone who didn’t even take me in the first place.
 But your feelings are justified.

 It can be as devastating losing a crush as losing an actual boyfriend or a girlfriend.
 So, feel your feelings.
-Don’t be afraid to talk to a friend, and if you don’t want to talk to your friends about it, write in the journal.
+Don’t be afraid to talk to a friend.
+If you don’t want to talk to your friends about it, write in the journal.
 Do anything to get it out and feel what you are feeling.
 You can easily do this.

 2. Create A Fabulous Look

-Another better way of moving on is to remind yourself that you are fabulous by creating a brand-new look for yourself.
+Another way to move on is to remind yourself that you are fabulous by creating a brand-new look.
 This idea is to help you rock your inner bombshell instead of trying to make someone else jealous.
 Feeling confident and boosting your spirits is a huge part of moving on and feeling good about yourself.

 You have to remember that you’re hot and deserve to be wanted.
 If someone doesn’t want you back the way you want them, that’s bull crap and missing out.
 There’s someone else that’s going to be dying to get your attention.
 So sometimes have to get a little ego boost.
 It’s good for the soul, mind, and spirits.